Dr. med. Dirk Manski

 Intravenous urography:

 Intravenous urography is not very helpful in suspected perinephric abscess.
 If done, abdominal X-ray may show an absent psoas shadow, a perinephric mass, retroperitoneal air surrounding the kidney, and nephrolithiasis.
-The excretion of contrast media is often without pathological findings.
+The excretion of contrast medium is often without pathological findings.

 Treatment of a Perinephric Abscess